Effect of backreaction on Island, Page curve and Mutual Information: Review of the backreacted geometry

 where $V_{d-1}$ is the volume of the $(d-1)$ dimensional space.
 In the limit $V_{d-1}\rightarrow \infty$, we consider very large value of $N$ to keep $N/V_{d-1}$ finite.
 The non vanishing components of $T^{\mu\nu}$ are

 The ansatz for the AdS-BH metric can be expressed in the following form

 where the explicit form of $f(r)$ given by

 where $l$ is the AdS radius and $K$ is equal to $0,1,-1$ for the $d-1$-dimensional boundary to be flat, spherical or hyperbolic respectively.
 We have further redefined the string cloud density with a dimensionless parameter $b=\tilde{b}l$.

 In the following sections, we will work with $K=1$ which describes the spherical symmetry in the geometry.
+Using \cref{metricd} and \cref{V} one can compute the thermodynamical quantities by following standard holographic methods.
+In this work, we focus on $d+1=4$ dimensions and we will discuss the thermodynamic quantities specifically for $d+1=4$.
+For a detailed stability analysis of tensor and vector perturbations, as well as more information on this model, we refer to \cite{Chakrabortty:2011sp, Chakrabortty:2016xcb}.